-I know this because last Sunday I decided to channel-surf all the televangelists available in my basic cable package while I drank my morning coffee.
-I wanted to see whether they were social distancing and what they were saying about coronavirus.
-Most were either airing reruns or refusing to distance; it was not always easy to tell.
+I know this because last Sunday I channel-surfed all the televangelists available in my basic cable package while I drank my morning coffee.
+I wanted to know if they were social distancing and what they were saying about the virus.
+Most were airing reruns or refusing to distance; it was not always easy to tell.

-Osteen was by far the most interesting.
-Broadcasting from the stage of his empty church, he came remarkably close to assuring listeners that his combination of Christian prayer and New Age positive thinking would give them immunity to the virus.
+Osteen was the most interesting.
+Broadcasting from the stage of an empty church, he came remarkably close to assuring listeners that his combination of Christian prayer and New Age positive thinking gives them immunity to the virus.

-He stated, “You don’t have to be afraid of the virus, God has a shield around you” and “God can make you invisible to the virus.”
+He stated, “You don’t have to be afraid of the virus, God has a shield around you.”
+Also, “God can make you invisible to the virus.”

-If you think a successful sermon should have one unifying image, Osteen is not for you.
-This one had God/prayer/positivity defending Osteen against murderers by making him invisible, defending the prophet Elijah against his enemies by blinding them, dovetailing with M.C.
-Hammer’s rap song “You Can’t Touch This,” defending listeners against generalized smoke and bombs that cannot disturb them, and creating a “hedge of protection” behind which “all you have to do is stay in the secret place.”
+If you think a sermon should have one unifying image, Osteen is not for you.
+This one featured God/prayer/positivity manifesting all this effects: defending Osteen against murderers by making him invisible, defending the prophet Elijah against his enemies by blinding them, dovetailing with M.C.
+Hammer’s rap song “You Can’t Touch This,” defending listeners against smoke and bombs that cannot disturb them, and creating a “hedge of protection” behind which “all you have to do is stay in the secret place.”

-Usually Osteen’s sermons are tediously the same in logic, week after week—relentlessly chipper, individualistic, and vague.
-I would not go so far as to say that this one broke entirely with his same old mold.
-Nevertheless this was the first time—out of the dozen or two times that I’ve checked in on him—that his rhetorical promises had such a high degree of specificity and concreteness in relation to the news cycle.
+Osteen’s sermons are tediously the same in logic, week after week—relentlessly chipper, individualistic, and vague.
+This one did not break entirely with the formula.
+Nevertheless this was the first time—out of a perhaps a dozen times checking in on him—that his rhetorical promises had such a high degree of specificity and concreteness in relation to the news cycle.